 Roseman University's educational model is unique, with accelerated learning and a 90% testing proficiency requirement to advance in coursework.
 It is a fast-paced and challenging educational environment that delivers consistently high professional licensure passage rates and a degree one year sooner than traditional models.
 Because the active learning and team activities are a critical component of the Roseman educational model supporting each student's achievement of competency and mastery, it is expected that all students attend all instructional sections, assessments, and required reassessments and/or summer assessments.
 Absence from instructional periods does not relieve the student from responsibility for the material covered during the periods.

-If a student has an absence which would prevent taking a scheduled initial assessment, reassessment, summer assessments, or other required classroom activity, the student must request an excused absence from the Assistant Dean of Academic Affairs, as described below.
-An "excused absence" means a requested absence approved by the Assistant Dean of Academic Affairs in accordance with this policy.
+If a student has an absence which would prevent taking a scheduled initial assessment, reassessment, summer assessment, other required classroom activity, or experiential rotation day(s) the student must request an excused absence as described below.
+An "excused absence" means a requested absence approved in accordance with this policy.

-The decision to grant an excused absence for the reasons listed below is at the sole discretion of the Assistant Dean of Academic Affairs.
-Should a student not provide requested documentation, fail to inform the Assistant Dean of Academic Affairs within the timeframes specified below, or if administering the makeup activity at an alternate time would impose an undue hardship on the instructor or the university that could not reasonably have been avoided, then an excused absence request may be denied.
+The decision to grant an excused absence for the reasons listed below is at the sole discretion of the Assistant Dean of Academic Affairs for all didactic requests, and the appropriate Director for Experiential Education for experiential requests.
+Should a student not provide requested documentation, fail to submit their request within the timeframes specified below, or if administering the makeup activity at an alternate time would impose an undue hardship on the instructor, proctor, or the University that could not reasonably have been avoided, then an excused absence request may be denied.
 Falsification of documentation is a violation of the College's Standards of Professional conduct and will result in disciplinary action up to and including termination.

 Requests for an excused absence may only be granted for the five itemized reasons below.
 Makeup assessments and reassessments must be completed by the deadlines outlined below or a student will receive a grade of "No Pass" and be required to attend the summer assessment period.
+Makeup activities or experiential rotation days will be at the discretion of corresponding block coordinator or Experiential Director.
 A student with prolonged illnesses or other personal issues that result in multiple absences may be denied excused absences and asked to consult with the appropriate college administrator regarding taking a leave of absence (see Leave of Absence).